Updated January 5th, 2023: More current references related to creating a rental criteria checklist were added, as well

 Of course, the goal of any landlord is to find and retain great tenants.
 But the Fair Housing Act means landlords must exercise caution when screening applicants.

-Last year, there were more than 31,000 reported acts of housing discrimination, according to the 2019 Fair Housing Trends Report.
+In 2021 there were more than 31,000 reported acts of housing discrimination, an 8.7% increase over 2020, according to a recent study by the National Fair Housing Alliance.
 Having a clear guideline helps you choose predictably good tenants and steer clear of discrimination in tenant screening and selection.
 Being clear, detailed, and concise in your tenant screening checklist means every potential tenant is held to the same standards.

 The key to having a rental criteria checklist is to apply it to everyone.
 This means that you should make no exceptions.
 You will use the tenant screening criteria list to determine if a prospective tenant will:

 - Take care of the rental property.